 Robust sales performance management solutions allow organizations to run a pay and performance correlation test relating to compensation plans.
 Is there a disconnect between pay and performance?
 Are there employees with similar levels of pay but widely disparate performance scores?
 Does the plan allow the possibility of employees gaming the system to consistently achieve or overachieve targets?
 Effective compensation plan design is a complex subject and requires businesses to take into account multiple internal and external factors to achieve a desired performance outcome.
 With such complexity, it is imperative that companies regularly monitor and analyze the compensation plans to promote healthy competition and ensure fairness in employee recognition.

 Arguably, the most important factor that builds trust and boosts employee retention is an employee’s engagement in the business and their understanding of key information such as company objectives, compensation plans and organizational growth fluctuations.
 One of the most basic practices that promotes trust and employee engagement is communication.
 Consistent, regular communication of accurate facts is deemed as a key factor in ensuring employee satisfaction and ultimately, employee retention.
 But there is a common pitfall associated with this practice.

 Businesses often forget to allow for bi-directional communication.
 Whether an employee wants to inquire about why their commission does not include a particular transaction or whether the employee wants to provide feedback on the latest system for tracking expenses, businesses with the high talent retention ensure that communication frameworks and systems are in place to encourage two-way communication and increase employee engagement in the organization.

-Request a demo today to learn more about how InnoVyne can help manufacturing companies design and implement best-in-class performance management solutions to boost business performance by hiring and retaining the best talent.
+Click here to learn more about how InnoVyne can help manufacturing companies design and implement best-in-class performance management solutions to boost business performance by hiring and retaining the best talent.